How financial crimes are hidden in the dark web

 However, the size and nature of this layer of the web may be overhyped or misunderstood.
 It may be the case that people confuse the huge deep web with the dark web (which is a subsection of the deep web), or that the salacious headlines about places like Silk Road create the idea of a digital Wild West.
 Whatever the reason, research from Intelliagg shows that the dark web is made up of only about 30,000 websites and that 48% of the content could be deemed illegal.

-Interestingly, 40% of this illegal activity was categorised as ‘leaked data’ or ‘financial fraud’ – indicating that the dark web is an important tool for criminals looking to compromise or abuse personal financial details, such as credit card numbers or bank log-in details.
+Interestingly, 40% of this illegal activity was categorised as ‘leaked data’ or ‘financial fraud’ – indicating that the dark web is an important tool for criminals looking to compromise or abuse personal financial details, such as credit card numbers or bank log-in details, to be able to engage in credit card fraud.
 Considering there were 5.1 million incidents of online fraud in England and Wales in 2014-15, the potential growth in the use of anonymous marketplaces and forums to sell financial data is huge.

 The types of data available to buy on the dark web often come in packages.
 Some may contain basic pieces of data like a credit card number, name and CVV2 code, while others can have a ‘dump’ of the data that is stored on the magnetic strip of a card, allowing it to be cloned.